-- On planes, trains, buses, ferries, taxis and ride-shares, and all other forms of public transport
+- On planes, trains, buses, ferries, taxis, and ride-shares, and all other forms of public transport

 - In transportation hubs like airports, bus terminals, train stations, marinas, seaports or other ports, subway stations, or any other area that provides transportation

-- Healthcare settings
+- In healthcare settings

-- Shelters and cooling centers
+- In shelters and cooling centers

 - In Culver City at in-person City Council, commission, board, and committee meetings

 - In any other location where it is the policy of the business or venue